GTMStack

 The Rise of the Small GTM Team: Doing More With AI and Automation

 GTM teams are getting smaller and more effective.
-Here's how AI and automation enable a lean team to outperform traditional large-scale go-to-market operations.
+Here's how AI and automation enable a lean team to outperform traditional large-scale go-to-market.

 G